hoytech/quadrable/README.md

 However, this is not the primary use-case for MemStore.
 Usually it is best used in conjunction with the DB, using read-only transactions.
 In this mode, it is possible to fork from a tree in the DB, make alterations, merge proofs, etc, all without needing to acquire the LMDB write lock.
 See the `"memStore forking from lmdb"` test for an example.

-Note that while MemStore nodes can refer to nodes in the DB, the opposite is not true and an error will be thrown if this is attempted.
+Note that while MemStore nodes can refer to nodes in LMDB, the opposite is not true and an error will be thrown if this is attempted.

 When you are finished with a MemStore, it can be destroyed like so: